santoshkrishnanr/Driver_Instrument-/README.md

 * Storing all the static weight  in a  temporary file in the raspberry pi and sharing when the driver gets connected and request the particular value.

-* Using other different effective way of communication like web socket .
+* Using other different effective way of communication.